 Challenging a decision from Social Security Scotland

-If you’re unhappy with the decision you received from Social Security Scotland you would ask for ‘re-determination’.
+If you’re unhappy with the decision you got from Social Security Scotland, you will need to challenge it.
+The first thing to do is ask for a ‘redetermination’.

-You might want to challenge Social Security Scotland’s decision because you disagree with:
+You might do this because you disagree with:

 • the outcome of your benefit application